 It is usually better to rent first prior to buying.
-If you need a referral to a trustworthy realtor in San Miguel de Allende, please email me and I’ll be happy to share an excellent resource ( Sonia@SoniaDiazMexico.com ).
-We can also supply renters and property insurance for anywhere in Mexico.
+If you need a referral to a trustworthy realtor in San Miguel de Allende, please email me and I’ll be happy to share excellent resources.
+I can also supply renters and property insurance for anywhere in Mexico.

-Pay attention to the colonia where the potential house is located (the neighborhood).
+May I suggest you check closely to the colonia (neighborhood) where your potential house will be located.
 There are few building codes and restrictions.
-Hence, you may be in an area with a carpenter shop, metal worker, event center, or retail outlet very nearby, or one may appear at any time.
-That little store selling soda, bread, junk food, and beer may seem handy but quite possibly on a Saturday night, it is a local hangout for beer drinking, crude language, loud music, etc. for which complaining may mean they will make sure you move.
-Children play on the street as many homes have no yard.
-Your front and/or garage door becomes the stop for their soccer balls, and this may go on until late.
-Complaining may result in retaliation and you are being forced to move.
+Hence, you may be in an area with a carpenter or metal shop, event center or retail outlet very nearby.
+Or, one may appear at any time.
+That little store selling soda, bread, junk food, and beer may seem handy but quite possibly on a Saturday night, it is a local hangout for beer drinking, crude language, loud music, etc. Children play on the street as many homes have no yard.
+Complaining may result in retaliation and you being forced to move.

 Deed versus Fideicomiso

 Some property falls within a ‘restricted zone’ and cannot be owned outright by non-citizens.
 This includes any land situated within 100 km (60 mi) of an international border and any land situated within 50 km (30 mi) of the ocean.
 In 1993, this was adapted so that foreigners can purchase property in the restricted zone, but in a trust, with the bank as the holder of the title.
 It was a way to allow foreign development in tourist zones.
 This vehicle, or trust instrument, is called a fideicomiso—it remains valid for 50 years and is renewable.
 It’s in your name, but the bank holds the paperwork on your behalf in a trust.
 There is an annual fee paid to the bank.